 - Examination of the temporomandibular joints (TMJ) and jaw position

-If we discover any dental issues, early intervention, and prompt treatment can avoid more complex dental problems.
-Early dental issues can affect speech and jaw development as well as your child’s long-term oral health.
-It is important to resolve issues like cavities as soon as possible so they do not get worse.
+Early intervention and prompt treatment can help prevent more complex dental problems if we detect any dental issues.
+Early dental issues can affect speech and jaw development and your child’s long-term oral health.
+Our team wants to treat common pediatric dental problems like tooth cavities as soon as possible so your child doesn’t experience increased oral health issues over time.

 Here are some more tips to keep in mind when helping your child get the dental care they need: